-In my topic was ‘Video Games and Motivation’ I looked at the research that has been done into the motivational pull of video game play and then linked this to gamification, which seems to be an increasingly popular technique being used in eLearning and other educational settings.
+In our topic ‘Video Games and Motivation we looked at the research that has been done into the motivational pull of video game play and then linked this to gamification, which is a popular technique being used in eLearning and other educational settings.
 From a personal perspective, learner motivation for eLearning is an important issue because its use in organisations is becoming much more widespread.

-In a TED talk on gaming, Jane McGonigal said that globally every week people spend 3 billion hours playing video games1 and according to a Digital Australia report, it was estimated that in 2015 the global annual spend on video game activity will exceed $90 billion2.
 This is a huge amount of time and money spent playing video games!
 Most people who engage in video game play choose to do so voluntarily, because it is fun and they enjoy it.
 If people engage in activities because they enjoy them or find them interesting, then these activities are said to be intrinsically motivating.
 So for most, video game play must be an intrinsically motivating activity.
-One particular study has shown that motivation to play video games (regardless of the game type) is accounted for by how well the game satisfies our basic psychological needs of autonomy, competence and relatedness3.
+One particular study has shown that motivation to play video games (regardless of the game type) is accounted for by how well the game satisfies our basic psychological needs of autonomy, competence and relatedness.

 As a term, gamification has existed for a few years and is defined as “the use of game design elements in non-game contexts”4.
 While some have interpreted gamification as turning learning experiences into games or adding games to learning experiences, the intent of gamification is not to create a game but to use elements of game design to increase motivation and encourage the learner to engage with the content.
 As video games involve the use of technology, it would seem that gamification would be readily adaptable to e-learning modules or virtual learning environments (VLE).